tenebrius1/tp/docs/DeveloperGuide.md

 ## **Introduction**

-CLITutors is a desktop application for managers to manage private tutoring jobs, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+`CLITutors` is a desktop application for managers to manage private tutoring jobs, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 CLITutors is also highly optimised for fast typists and can be fully operated through keyboard commands.

 This developer guide is for users who would like to extend and modify the application.
-For certain terms that are unique to CLITutors, a [glossary](#glossary) has been provided for readers.
+For certain terms that are unique to `CLITutors`, a [glossary](#glossary) has been provided for readers.

 Readers are also advised to [download](https://github.com/AY2122S1-CS2103T-T17-2/tp/releases) our latest releases from our main website in order to test out the application.